src="https://www.googletagmanager.com/gtag/js?id=AW-1036851196">

 By Steven Laurent and Ross G Menzies

 " This is a book meant to challenge us.
 The authors have taken such an engaging and witty approach that the reader is likely to get hooked and will stop to think — to reflect.
 The humorous story is a device, along with creative metaphors, analogies and dialogue scripts, which the authors use to convey the compelling logic of their argument about the counter-productiveness of anger.
-I strongly recommend this book.
-If you are suffering with your anger it will give you a lift. "
+I strongly recommend this book."

 — Adjunct Professor Roger Dooley, Clinical Psychologist